 Goofy’s Kitchen (Paradise Pier Hotel)- This is a buffet, so there is a ton of gluten everywhere, but the chef came out and explained everything that was gluten free and dairy free.
 He also made us allergen free waffles and pancakes.
 The kids gobbled them up.
 The waffles are amazing and shaped liked Mickey Mouse.
 We could also eat the eggs, bacon, sausage, fried potatoes, and fresh fruit.
 They had a yogurt bar too if you can have dairy.
 We left full and the kids loved the experience.

 Award Weiner’s (California Adventure)- This dog stand always has a long line, but serves up some good hotdogs.
 I do not know if the buns are dairy free, but the French fries are fried in a shared fryer, so I did not have any.
-The kids did eat them without any symptoms (my kids are not celiac or allergic, just sensitive).

 Wine Country Trattoria (California Adventure)- This place was so delicious that we ate their twice.
 Everyone talked about how expensive it was, but honestly the prices were incredibly comparable to every other place we ate while at Disneyland.
 They served fresh gluten free bread and had several delicious dishes to choose from.
 I had pasta with Bolognese and a delicious salad.
 The wine selection is great and all the wine I tried was delicious.
 This is hands down my favorite of all the places we ate at.